 The specific benefits of using a towel before shaving is that you don’t have to shower which can be far more convenient.
 Many also find that they get a better shave from using a towel.
 In theory, providing your hairs reach full absorption, it shouldn’t make a difference to the quality of the shave but as a hot towel is a direct attempt at softening the hair, it can be easier to do a better job of it.
 In the shower you may focus more on the larger job of cleaning yourself and actually the time that your face spends under the hot water isn’t a full 3 minutes.

 Pretty much any small towel will do, as long as it’s clean.
 Hand/face towels are ideal.
 If you are enjoying the hot towel shave it can be worthwhile to pick up a proper barbers towel.
 These are designed to hold more water and retain their heat for longer meaning you can get the job done a bit quicker!

-For that added bit of luxury, you can add essential oils to your towel such as lavender, sandalwood, argan, tee tree etc. If you have a scented shaving oil, you can just sue that instead.
-Add a few drops onto the towel while it is still dry before making it hot.
+For that added bit of luxury, you can add essential oils to your towel such as lavender, sandalwood, argan, tee tree etc. If you have a scented shaving oil, you can just use that instead.
+Add a few drops onto the towel while it is still dry before heating it up.